Using Qt Bridge for Adobe Photoshop

 You cannot export the following parts of your design:

 The relationships between the groups and layers on an artboard are preserved when you export designs from Adobe Photoshop and import them into Qt Design Studio.

 When you use Qt Bridge for Adobe Photoshop to export your designs, you will determine how you want each group or layer exported: as a component or child.
-A component is a single QML file that can contain other assets.
-A child is a single PNG file that you can use within QML files.
+A component will be imported as a single UI file that can contain other assets.
+A child will be imported as a single image file that you can use within UI files.

 To use the contents of an artboard as a single image in the UI, you can merge the groups and layers when you export them.
 During import, the contents are flattened into one PNG file.
 The merge is done in a way that enables you to change the groups and layers in Photoshop or Adobe Illustrator and then export and import the artboard again.
 This is an easy way to create a reference image of how the final UI should look like, for example.

 Qt Design Studio offers predefined sets of UI controls that you can modify according to your needs.
-You can export your own controls as QML types, Qt Quick Controls, or Studio Components.
+You can export your own controls as components, Qt Quick Controls, or Qt Quick Studio Components.
 The position and dimensions of your control are preserved.

-Each artboard is exported automatically as a component.
-That is, a separate QML file that contains all the artwork on the artboard, except layers that are set to be skipped or exported as child items.
+Each artboard is exported automatically as a component, which means that it will be imported as a separate file that contains all the artwork on the artboard, except layers that are set to be skipped or exported as child items.
 You determine how each group or layer in an artboard is exported: as a component or a child item.
 In addition, you can merge the groups and layers of an artboard into the parent as one item or skip layers completely.